dailoht/Epitech_Zoidberg2.0/README.md

 # Deployment with Flask

 We offer a deployment of the model in a Flask application where you can upload an image and it will output the class of the image.
+As the final model is saved and shared, you don't need to run notebooks to launch the server.

 To start flask server, just run:
 ```bash